Lightweight Session-Key Rekeying Framework for Secure IoT-Edge Communication: Results and Evaluation

 Table~\ref{tab:summary_tradeoff} presents the MATLAB--derived quantitative comparison between the baseline Pre--Shared Key (PSK) and the proposed Dynamic Session Enhanced Key Protocol (DSEKP).
 All values were obtained from the same experimental dataset of more than 6{,}500 encrypted packets under identical network conditions.
 DSEKP introduces per--session key renewal and replay protection through HKDF--SHA256 and HMAC authentication while maintaining throughput and reliability comparable to PSK.

 \textbf{Interpretation.} DSEKP exhibits a moderate latency increase of approximately 27\,\% and a payload growth of about 10\,\% compared with PSK, while preserving identical throughput (1~pps) and near--perfect reliability ($>$99.8\,\%).
 Although the latency difference is statistically significant (very low $p$--values), the effect size remains moderate (Cohen’s $d\approx-0.49$), confirming that the overhead is small and within operational limits for lightweight IoT telemetry.
-Overall, DSEKP strengthens cryptographic resilience---achieving forward secrecy and replay protection---with negligible runtime penalty, offering a practical balance between performance and security for IoT--Edge deployments.
+Overall, DSEKP strengthens cryptographic resilience—providing per-session key isolation (assuming the long-term secret remains uncompromised) and replay protection---with negligible runtime penalty, offering a practical balance between performance and security for IoT--Edge deployments.